linda-seiter/CMSC115_2258/unit7_project/README.md

 into reusable methods for data collection, performance analysis, and overall fitness evaluation.

-By the end of this lab, you will:
-✅ Work with **arrays** to store and process trainee data.
-✅ Use **loops and conditionals** to compute overall performance metrics and determine individual performance status.
-✅ Implement **method decomposition** to improve code readability and reusability.
-✅ Format and display structured output using **String.format()** and `Arrays.toString()`.

-This lab will strengthen your problem-solving skills and reinforce best practices in **structured programming**.

 ## **Learning Outcomes**

 ### **1. Working with Arrays**